-17. We cannot process complaints about material that is outside the scope of the Code.
-We close those cases by writing to the complainant explaining that we cannot take forward their complaint.
+21. We cannot process complaints about material that is outside the scope of the Code.
+We close those cases by writing to the complainant explaining that we cannot take forward their complaint or, where appropriate, that their complaint will be passed to Ofcom (see paragraph 3).